 The National Security Agency in the US declassified a document which points to what is likely to be the worst translation mistake in history.
-Or, at least, it involves the mistranslation with the most serious consequences in history.
+Or, at least, it involves the most serious consequences of a mistranslation in history.

-Although you can never know what would happened without this error, it is very likely that the sad fate of Hiroshima has been the result of a huge error in Japanese into English translation.
+Although you can never know what would have happened without this error, it is very likely that the sad fate of Hiroshima was the result of a huge error in Japanese-to-English translation.

-The story is as follows: in July 1945, the allied countries meeting in Potsdam submitted a harshly -worded declaration of surrender terms.
-After their terms were translated from English into Japanese, they waited anxiously for the Japanese reply from the then Japanese Prime Minister, Kantaro Suzuki.
-This ultimatum demanded the unconditional surrender of Japan.
+The story is as follows: in July 1945, the allied countries meeting in Potsdam submitted harshly worded declaration of surrender terms.
+After their terms were translated from English into Japanese, they waited anxiously for the Japanese reply from their then Prime Minister, Kantaro Suzuki.
+This ultimatum demanded Japan's unconditional surrender.
 The terms included a statement to the effect that any negative answer from Japan would invite "prompt and utter destruction."

-Meanwhile, newspaper reporters pressed the Prime Minister Suzuki in Tokyo to say something about Japan's decision.
-No formal decision had been reached and therefore Suzuki, falling back on the politician's old standby answer to reporters, replied that he was "withholding comment".
-The Japanese Primer Minister stated he "refrained from comments at the moment."
-Mokusatsu was the key word to express his idea, a word that can be interpreted in several different ways but that is derived from the Japanese term for "silence".
+Meanwhile, in Tokyo, newspaper reporters pressed the Prime Minister Suzuki to say something about Japan's decision.
+No formal decision had been reached and therefore Suzuki, falling back on the politician's old standby answer to reporters, replied that he was "withholding comment."
+The Japanese Prime Minister stated he "refrained from comments at the moment."
+Mokusatsu was the key word that expressed his thoughts, a word that can be interpreted in several different ways, but that is derived from the Japanese term for "silence."

-The Americans understood that there would never be a diplomatic end to the war and were naturally annoyed by what they considered the arrogant tone used in the Japanese translation of the Prime Minister's response.
+Americans understood that there would never be a diplomatic end to the war and were naturally annoyed by what they considered the arrogant tone used in the English translation of the Prime Minister's response.

-The atomic bomb was launched on Hiroshima 10 days later.
-A translation error that killed more than 70,000 people instantaneously and some 100,000 as a result of the destruction and radiation.
-Whoever it was who decided to translate mokusatsu by the one meaning and didn't add a note that the word might also mean nothing stronger than "to withhold comment" did a horrible disservice to the people who read his translation, people who knew no Japanese, people who would probably never see the original Japanese text and who would never know that there was an ambiguous word used.
+The atomic bomb was dropped on Hiroshima 10 days later.
+A translation error that instantaneously killed more than 70,000 people, and some 100,000 more as a result of the destruction and radiation.
+Whoever it was who decided to translate mokusatsu by that meaning and didn't add a note that the word might also mean nothing stronger than "to withhold comment" did a horrible disservice to the people who read the translation, people who knew no Japanese, people who would probably never see the original Japanese text and who would never know that there was an ambiguous word used.
 Other points of view, however, point fingers at the Prime Minister himself for using such an ambiguous term.

 A copy of the declassified document can be downloaded from the link to the American NSA.
-Some of our staff has fortunate to visit the Peace Memorial Museum in Hiroshima.
-We have also scanned and extracted the text so the declassified document remains available from our site in the future.
+Some of our staff has been fortunate enough to visit the Peace Memorial Museum in Hiroshima.
+We have also scanned and extracted the text, so the declassified document remains available on our site in the future.